 - Identify realistic ecological and programmatic goals, and means for measuring progress toward those goals.

 - List strategic actions and activities to be undertaken over the next 8 to 10 years.

 - Set out frameworks for MassBays-wide monitoring, effective outreach to multiple audiences, and financial sustainability.

 - Define MassBays’ contribution to regional (Gulf of Maine/New England/Northeast) monitoring efforts.

-MassBays will submit a final revised CCMP to EPA’s National Estuary Program by the end of 2018 that reflects community input from across the planning area and priorities set by the Management Committee.
+MassBays submitted a draft revised CCMP to EPA’s National Estuary Program in January 2018 that reflects community input from across the planning area and priorities set by the Management Committee.
 The revision process included: